aubm/aubm-website/content/posts/i-like-slack-as-much-as-i-like-being-interrupted-at-my-desk.md

 When you take the decision to go through the whole corridor to reach someone’s desk, you know right from the moment when you get up from your chair that there is a chance that the person won’t be there.
 It’s synchronous communication.
 Just like HTTP, if the server is down, you don’t get a response.
 When sending a message on Slack, have the same assumptions as when you get up from your chair.

-I don’t dislike Slack, I don’t like it either, I just like it as much as I like being interrupted at my desk.
+I don’t dislike Slack, I don’t love it either, I just like it as much as I like being interrupted at my desk.
 It depends.
 In doubt, send an email or bring chocolates.

 Love.